Technology & eLearning

 At CLHS, we make the most of every opportunity (Colossians 4:5) as we grow in the grace and knowledge of our Lord and Savior Jesus Christ (2 Peter 1:18).

-Technology and eLearning are integral parts of the educational process at Crean Lutheran High School.
+Technology is an integral part of the educational process at Crean Lutheran High School.
 The school utilizes the latest technologies to enhance education and further equip students to impact their world for Christ.
-To fulfill this mission, all students are required to have a laptop computer that meets the Minimum Computer Requirements.
-If a student does not decide to use a personal laptop, they can choose to receive a free Chromebook only after attending a 90-minute, face-to-face Technology Orientation.
-Upon receiving the free Chromebook, the Chromebook becomes the property of the student and the student is responsible for all repairs and replacements.
-Students must only return the Chromebook to CLHS if they do not return for a second year at CLHS.
+To fulfill this mission, all students are required to purchase and bring their own laptop computer that meets the Minimum Computer Requirements.

 All students are required to complete a Technology Orientation before starting classes at Crean Lutheran High School.
 It is important that at least one parent or guardian is present during the orientation.
-Students have the option of attending a 90-minute, face-to-face Technology Orientation or completing an online Technology Orientation course.
-During the orientation, students are instructed on how to check grades, submit assignments, and navigate their courses in Canvas.
-Students are also taught the basics of using technology at CLHS, such as connecting to the CLHS WiFi network, using G Suite applications, learning how to be successful in online/blended courses, and following the Netiquette Policy.
-An important component of the Technology Orientation is reading, understanding, and signing the Technology Use Agreement.
-Each student and parent or guardian is required to submit a signed Technology Use Agreement.
+Students have the option of attending a face-to-face Technology Orientation or completing an online Technology Orientation course.
+During the orientation, students are instructed on how to check grades, submit assignments, and navigate their courses in Canvas (Course Management System).
+Students are also taught the basics of using technology at CLHS, such as connecting to the CLHS WiFi network, using their student Gmail and G Suite applications, learning how to be successful in online/blended courses, and practicing appropriate Internet etiquette (Netiquette).

 Crean Lutheran High School incorporates eight Online Learning Days into our academic schedule.
 Online Learning Days take place once a month on Fridays and are clearly noted on the Blue/Gold Calendar.
 This opportunity allows for interaction between students and teachers within an online environment.
 All assignments are posted on Canvas and students complete their online assignments at home.
 For more information about Online Learning Days, please read the Online Learning Day Information Letter.